ozanMSFT/pytorch-wiki/Bot-commands.md

 @pytorchbot rebase this please
 ```

 Requests pytorchbot to come and merge the PR with master.
 This causes tests to rerun, which is helpful if you need to take a fix from master.
-This can be used by anyone.

 ## Commands available to maintainers only